fccview/cronmaster/README.md

 ### Important Notes for Docker

 - Root user is required for cron operations and direct file access.
 There is no way around this, if you don't feel comfortable in running it as root feel free to run the app locally with `yarn install`, `yarn build` and `yarn start`
-- Crontab files are accessed directly via file system mounts at `/host/cron/crontabs` and `/host/crontab` for real-time reading and writing
 - `HOST_PROJECT_DIR` is required in order for the scripts created within the app to run properly
 - The `DOCKER=true` environment variable enables direct file access mode for crontab operations.
 This is REQUIRED when running the application in docker mode.